thinkloop/memoizerific/README.md

 ##### Results

-The results from this test are interesting.
+The results from these tests are interesting.
 While LRU-Memoize performed quite well when there were few arguments, and lots of cache hits, it quickly started to fall apart as the environment became more challenging.
 Once we got to 4 arguments it became 5x-10x-20x slower than the other two, and began to hit severe levels that could potentially cause real-life problems.
 I would not recommend it for heavy production use.